emily-halina/brisket/README.md

 ⚠️ Currently, the code is set up to work on Windows.
 Some changes (such as file paths) will need to be made to the code / FightingICE setup in order for it to work on other OS.

 ⚠️ The gymexe.py (and a lot of the code in general) file is kind of a mess.
 Sorry!
-This was around a 9 month long project that needed to be ported from different environments multiple times, which led to a lot of indeal stuff.
+This was around a 9 month long project that needed to be ported from different environments multiple times, which led to a lot of unideal stuff.
 However, I've tried my best to make it as usable as possible (also by providing this readme).
 Maybe I'll make it less of a mess in the future, but I have a lot to work on right now!

 ⚠️ Extraneous requirements may exist in the requirements.txt file.
 Sorry!